janzheng/wod/readme.md

 #WoD

-Simple workout of the day blog for me and Charlotte and whomever else wants to do it.
+Super simple workout of the day blog for me and Charlotte and whomever else wants to do it.
+We use cookies to help you track your workouts.